vatsal2727/BlockEHR/README.md

 ## How to Install on Localhost
 Please checkout our [GitHub Wiki](https://github.com/surhud004/BlockEHR/wiki#installation-on-localhost).

-### NOTE : The smart contract is verified and published on Ropsten TestNet at [this address](https://ropsten.etherscan.io/address/0x24c6b1389592Cf12b0d25b9c746957d4FCf57a21).
-Copyright © 2020 surhud004.
+#### NOTE : The smart contract is verified and published on Ropsten TestNet at [this address](https://ropsten.etherscan.io/address/0x24c6b1389592Cf12b0d25b9c746957d4FCf57a21).
+Copyright © 2020 Team A.